ello/wtf/_posts/help/2014-12-26-contact-ello.md

 We are creating Ello to work for everyone.
 Ello is developing special features to aid members of the Ello community who have a disability.
 Check back for more news about these features as they roll out.
 E-mail [accessibility@ello.co](mailto:accessibility@ello.co) with questions.

-**We'll get back to you as fast as we can.
+**We’ll get back to you as fast as we can.
 Forgive any slow replies.
-We're busy working on Ello!**
+We’re busy working on Ello!**